LeonidMew/CreateVirtualHost/README.md

 # CreateVirtualHost
 Simple bash script to create apache2 virtualhost for localhost.
-Can be used for public sub domains on developer server with changes "replace .localhost".
+Can be used for subdomains on developer server with changes "replace .localhost".

 Tested on Ubuntu, but should work where dependency met.

 Not for production, for development purposes only.

-Use `zenity` for gui and `pkexec` for root permissions in gui version.
+Use `zenity` for gui and `pkexec` for root permissions in gui version, also depends on `notify-send`.
+All available in main ubuntu repo.

 Uses prefered editor or `vim` or `nano` in text version or `zenity` in gui version to edit generated config.